makigas/makigas.es/README.md

 If you find a bug in this source code or an issue or visual glitch on the web site, please file a bug.
 If you find a security vulnerability on this source code, please disclose it in a private way to me.
 [My e-mail address and my PGP key is on my personal website](https://www.danirod.es/about.html#contact).

-This project follows the [code of merit](https://github.com/rosarior/Code-of-Merit).
-At this repository, I care about code, not about personal opinions nor feelings.
-I expect to deal with adults.

-Before sending a chunk of code or a new functionality, please discuss it with the team beforehand.
-This is not a general purpose project nor a framework – these are just the guts of my website.
-Therefore, I have my own roadmap.
+Please, do not send chunks of code or new functionalities before talking with Dani first.
+Create an issue so that it gets properly documented.
+This is not a general purpose framework, it is a unique website.
+Therefore I have my own roadmap.

 # License